offendingcommit/valdris/README.md

 ## 📖 World Overview

-Valderis is a world of ancient mysteries and emerging conflicts, where:
+Valdris is a continent where ancient mysteries and modern ambitions collide, where:

-- **Magic** flows through ley lines that crisscross the continents
+- **Architect Ruins** dot the landscape like sleeping giants from a lost civilization
-- **Diverse cultures** clash and cooperate in a delicate balance
+- **Clockwork Technology** from the ancients defies medieval understanding
-- **Ancient ruins** hold secrets of civilizations long forgotten
+- **Political Factions** vie for control of awakening ruins and their secrets
-- **Political intrigue** shapes the destiny of nations
+- **The Great Silence** ended 800 years ago, but now the ruins stir once more
-- **Mythical creatures** roam wild lands between civilization's borders
+- **Three Societies** have emerged: Ruin-Holders, Wanderers, and Ruin-Shunners

 ### Key Features